ryouze/py-template/README.md

     pip install -e .
     ```

-    If you want to install the development dependencies as well, refer to the [Development and Testing](#development-and-testing) section.
+    This will only install the production dependencies.
+To install the development dependencies as well, refer to the [Development and Testing](#development-and-testing) section.

 ## Usage

-a) If you've installed the project using `pipx`, you can run the command directly:
+**a) If installed with pipx, you can run the app from any directory**:

 ```sh
 py-template
 ```

-b) If you're using `poetry`, you don't need to activate the virtual environment, instead, simply run:
+**b) If installed with Poetry, you don't need to activate the virtual environment, instead, simply run this from the project directory**:

 ```sh
 poetry run py-template
 ```

-The `eval $(poetry env activate)` is still available, though.
+The `eval $(poetry env activate)` is still available, though, to activate the virtual environment manually, if needed.

-c) If you're using `pip` in editable mode, you need to activate the virtual environment first.
+**c) If you're using `pip` in editable mode, you need to activate the virtual environment first**:

-You can do it manually with:

 ```sh
 source .env/bin/activate